tccdem/PNcsp/README.md

 # PNcsp

-This repository represents the efforts of the [TCCDEM](https://github.com/tccdem/) which is an implementation of Phase Prediction via Crystal Structure Similarity in the Periodic Number Pepresentation.
+This repository represents the efforts of the [TCCDEM](https://github.com/tccdem/) which is an implementation of [Phase Prediction via Crystal Structure Similarity in the Periodic Number Pepresentation](https://pubs.acs.org/doi/full/10.1021/acs.inorgchem.4c03137) paper.

 This work introduces a novel strategy for crystal structure prediction founded upon the principle of chemical similarity.
 Our method uses Mendeleev's Periodic Number (PN) as a quantitative measure of substitutability to identify potential crystal structures for unexplored chemical systems.
 Representation of the workflow for predicting stable materials based on PN similarity is shown below.